Updated: Jan 22

 You did it, you're

 engaged!
-You found your partner in crime and can already taste the cake and bubbly- but wait, there's actually a lot that goes into planning your wedding cake!
+You found your partner in crime and can already taste the cake and bubbly- but wait!
+There's actually a lot that goes into designing your wedding cake!
 No worries, I'm going to walk you through it.
-Pick up your forks and let's have a tasting!
+Pick up your forks and let's have a wedding cake tasting!

-The Basics of a Cake Tasting and Consultation
+The Basics behind a Wedding Cake Tasting and Consultation

-During your tasting and consultation, we begin with covering the basic information and details about your wedding day, such as your wedding date, timeline, venue, and guest count.
-Once I have confirmed I have your date available, next I'll I need to know your venue location and wedding day timeline (including your ceremony, reception, and cake cutting times).
+During your cake tasting and wedding cake design consultation, we begin with covering the basic information and details about your wedding day, such as your wedding date, timeline, venue, and guest count.
+Once I have confirmed I have your date available, next I'll I need to know your wedding venue location and a loose wedding day timeline (including your ceremony, reception, and cake cutting times).
 This helps me determine my delivery window and how long your cake or desserts can safely stay out on display before your cake cutting, without needing to be refrigerated.
-Finally, an estimated guest count helps me figure out which cake sizes would suit your needs.
+Finally, an estimated guest count helps me figure out which cake size options would suit your needs!

 IN THE KNOW: Because the cake consultation may take place early on in wedding planning, your wedding day timeline may not be set in stone yet and you likely won't have your final guest list yet, which is 100% okay!
-Delivery time and sizing is something we can update later on.
+Delivery time and sizing is something we can update closer to your wedding date.

 Your Wedding Vendors

 Once we have the basics down, I love to find out what vendors you have already booked (and enjoy giving knowledgeable recommendations when prompted!).
 Knowing the styles of your other vendors is important to me when conceptualizing your cake.
 Additionally, if you want a cake design incorporating fresh flowers, I have your florist provide cake flowers for me to apply upon delivery. so the cake will match your bridal bouquet, table flower arrangements, and other wedding floral installations from color to type and quality of flowers.